-5.1 Where the whistle-blower believes that the irregularity may constitute theft, fraud or corruption, the report should be made using the procedure outlined in this policy.
+5.1 Where the Reporter believes that the Irregularity may constitute theft, fraud or corruption or where the Irregularity relates to matters that fall under the Imagine Canada Standards Program (https://imaginecanada.ca/en), the report should be made using the procedure outlined in this policy.

-- Concerns about quality of services may be reported using the RHF complaints process as outlined in the RHF Complaints Resolution Policy.
+- Concerns about quality of services should be reported using the RHF complaints process as outlined in the RHF Complaints Policy.

 Investigation and Resolution

-5.5 The Manager, Human Resources maintains a confidential record of all whistle-blower reports.
+5.5 The Director, HR, will maintain a confidential record of all Open Door reports made.

-5.8 Except in the case of anonymous whistle-blower reports, a member of the investigation team is required to contact the whistle-blower as soon as practical.
-The primary purposes of the communication are to:
+5.8 Except in the case of an anonymous Open Door report, a member of the Investigation Team must contact the Reporter as soon as is practical in the circumstances.
+The primary purposes of this communication to the Reporter are to:

-- the whistle-blower may be contacted for further information as the investigation proceeds.
+- The Reporter may be contacted for further information as the investigation proceeds.

-- Request that the whistle-blower treat the information contained in the whistle-blower report as confidential in order to avoid compromising any investigation that RHF may undertake.
+- Request that the Reporter treats the information contained in the Open Door report as confidential in order to avoid compromising any investigation that RHF may undertake.

-5.9 The investigation team notifies the Board Governance Committee that a whistle-blower report is being investigated by the team.
+5.9 The Investigation Team will notify the Board Chair that an Open Door report is being investigated by the Investigation team.

-5.10 If, during the course of an investigation, the facts appear to be indicative of an illegal act, the investigation team should:
+5.10 If, during the course of the investigation, the facts appear to be indicative of an illegal act, the investigation team will:

-- Advise the Board Governance Committee as soon as practical;
+- Advise the Board Governance Chair as soon as practical;

 - Consider if and at what stage the investigation should be turned over to the relevant authorities;